 As the village doesn’t have a secondary school, going to secondary school outside the village involves considerable costs.
 Many families are not able to afford the daily costs of transport and lunch packets.
 Unfortunately, therefore, only half the children attend junior high school outside of the village.
 It’s mostly the girls that stay at home to help their families.
 Our ongoing project Sponsor a Student wants to help the children who come from poor and vulnerable (one parent) families to be able to continue their education and provide them with better prospects regarding their future.
 We have been able to send over a hundred children to junior high school since the beginning of this project in 2008.
 Most of these children have succeeded in continuing their education by going to senior high school, mainly for vocational education.
 You can support a student by donating € 12,50 per month or € 150 per year.

-Fitria was among the first SaS students.
-After completing the first three years of junior high school (Sekolah Menengah Pertama) in the neighbouring village she continued her education in the nearby town.
-She is now completing her teacher training.
+Fitra was among the first SaS students.
+After completing the first three years of junior high school (Sekolah Menengah Pertama) in the neighbouring village she continued her education in the nearby town, and became a teacher.
 This would not have been possible without SaS.

 Completed projects Youth and Education